PTQTP: Post-Training Quantization to Trit-Planes for Large Language Models: Experiments

-\textbf{Comparison with Baseline and 1.58-bit QAT Language Models.} PTQTP's versatility enables extreme low-bit quantization of advanced models while maintaining near-baseline performance.
+\paragraph{Complex Reasoning \textit{vs} FP16/1.58-bit QAT Language Models.} PTQTP's versatility enables extremely low-bit quantization of advanced models while maintaining near-baseline performance.
 Unlike QAT methods that require extensive pretraining and fine-tuning, PTQTP applies uniform treatment across model layers without post-quantization adjustments.
-Table~\ref{tab_compare_qat} demonstrates PTQTP's minimal performance degradation compared to baselines, and its ability to match or exceed 1.58-bit QAT BitNet schemes~\citep{ma2024bitnet1.58,ma2025bitnetb1582b4t} at similar model sizes.
-These results confirm PTQTP's exceptional stability and establish it as a true plug-and-play solution for model-agnostic 1.58-bit quantization.
-Additional benchmark results are provided in Appendix~\ref{full_results}.
+Table~\ref{tab_compare_qat} demonstrates PTQTP's minimal performance degradation compared to baselines, and its ability to match or exceed 1.58-bit QAT BitNet schemes~\citep{ma2024bitnet1.58,ma2025bitnetb1582b4t} at similar model sizes. \textbf{\textit{These results confirm PTQTP's exceptional stability and establish it as a true plug-and-play solution for model-agnostic 1.58-bit quantization.}} Furthermore, compared to other existing PTQ schemes in extreme cases (2 bits), we found that they also perform poorly in terms of mathematical capabilities, especially without using an additional codebook, such as AWQ, which almost completely loses its mathematical and coding capabilities.
+On the other hand, PTQTP can better protects overall performance including complex reasoning, even compared to the AQLM (with additional codebook).